le-chartreux/modern-python/tutorial/project-initialization/file-architecture.md

 Terminal application that allows to get the weather of any place, using the [OpenWeatherMap API](https://openweathermap.org/api).

-Currently in development and unusable.
+Currently, in development and unusable.
 Come back later!
 ```